How Staff Education Can Improve Quality and Enhance Patient Safety and Experience

 Create a Learning Organization

-Just as healthcare providers are encouraged to conduct risk management analyses of their practices, it also makes sense to conduct educational assessments of their staff to identify (a) gaps in communication, (b) policies that should be updated or reinforced, and (c) opportunities for education about new topics or issues (as well as re-education about subjects that have already been addressed in new employee training or in-service updates).
+Just as healthcare providers are encouraged to conduct risk assessments of their practices, it also makes sense to conduct educational assessments of their staff to identify (a) gaps in communication, (b) policies that should be updated or reinforced, and (c) opportunities for education about new topics or issues (as well as re-education about subjects that have already been addressed in new employee training or in-service updates).

 Healthcare practices should have formal training programs for new employees that tie into their written job descriptions and reinforce a policy of professionalism, cooperation, and collegial communication.
 Part-time or temporary staff also should receive formal training because, like full-time employees, they need to understand the practice’s policies, procedures, and day-to-day operations.